MashiyaL/MashiyaL/README.md

 ---

-## How NFT gating works — The Offshore Collective
+## Dynamic NFT — The Offshore Collective

-> User mints a membership NFT → connects wallet → the server verifies ownership and grants access → server tracks visits → once the threshold is crossed, the server pushes a metadata update directly to the contract, upgrading the token from **Associate** → **Elite Member**.
+> User connects wallet → server verifies NFT ownership and grants access → server tracks visits → once the threshold is crossed, the server pushes a metadata update directly to the contract, upgrading the token from **Associate** → **Elite Member**.

 ```mermaid
 flowchart TD